morgoe/yogaruka/home.md

 site-nav: home
 cover-image: home
 permalink: /
-h1: Going mad in lockdown?
-This is your new chance to build a healthy body.
+h1: This is your new chance to build a healthy body.
-subtitle: Discover how YogaRuka is helping people from Sydney and around the world get on top of their physical and mental health, and build healthy habits even in lockdown.
-Join our live-streamed classes today!
+subtitle: Discover how YogaRuka is helping people in Sydney get on top of their physical and mental health, and build healthy habits.
+Our classes are available both online and in-person!
 published: true
 ---